Battle of Two Sisters: Night battle

-Second Lieutenant Aldo Eugenio Franco and his RI 6 platoon, after having scrapped a planned counterattackin conjunction with Major David Carullo's Panhard armoured car squadron, because the Two Sisters defenders no longer held the peaks, covered the Argentine withdrawal and prevented Yankee Company from attacking C Company as it withdrew from Two Sisters.
-Augusto Esteban La Madrid, a second lieutenant in the local reserve tasked with assisting Major Cordon, told British historian Martin Middlebrook that, during the final clashes, "Subteniente Franco's platoon was left as a rearguard, but he made it back to Tumbledown OK".
-Private Oscar Ismael Poltronieri who held up Yankee Company with accurate shooting with his rifle and a machine-gun, was awarded the Argentine Nation to the Heroic Valour in Combat Cross (CHVC), the highest Argentine decoration for bravery.
-Sub-Lieutenant Nazer had been wounded covering the withdrawal and the remnants of his platoon having been placed under the command of Corporal Virgilio Rafael Barrientos, took up positions on Sapper Hill.
-Sub-Lieutenants Mosquera-Gutierrez and Pérez-Grandi had been wounded in the British bombardment, and the remnants of their platoons were put under the command of Captain Carlos López Patterson, the Operations Officer of the 4th Regiment, who took up blocking positions in the ground between Mount Tumbledown and Wireless Ridge alongside the dismounted 10th Armoured Cavalry Reconnaissance Squadron under Captain Rodrigo Alejandro Soloaga, engaging at times with heavy machine gun and mortar fire the forward 3 PARA elements on Mount Longdon throughout the daylight hours of 12 and 13 June.
+Second Lieutenant Aldo Eugenio Franco and his RI 6 platoon, having abandoned a planned counterattack in conjunction with Major David Carullo’s Panhard armoured car squadron, because Argentine forces no longer held the peaks of Two Sisters, provided covering fire for the withdrawal and prevented Yankee Company from attacking C Company during its retreat.

+Augusto Esteban La Madrid, a second lieutenant in the local reserve who had been tasked with supporting Major Cordon, told historian Martin Middlebrook that during the final stages of the action, "Subteniente Franco's platoon was left as a rearguard, but he made it back to Tumbledown OK."

+Private Oscar Poltronieri, who delayed Yankee Company with accurate fire from his rifle and a machine gun, was awarded the Argentine Nation to the Heroic Valour in Combat Cross (CHVC), Argentina’s highest decoration for bravery.

+Sub-Lieutenant Nazer had been wounded while covering the withdrawal.
+The remnants of his platoon, placed under the command of Corporal Virgilio Rafael Barrientos, later occupied positions on Sapper Hill.
+Sub-Lieutenants Mosquera-Gutiérrez and Pérez-Grandi were also wounded during the British bombardment, and their remaining troops were placed under the command of Captain Carlos López Patterson, the 4th Regiment’s Operations Officer.
+He established blocking positions between Mount Tumbledown and Wireless Ridge alongside the dismounted 10th Armoured Cavalry Reconnaissance Squadron, under Captain Rodrigo Alejandro Soloaga.
+These forces engaged forward elements of 3 PARA, notably A Company on Mount Longdon, with heavy machine-gun and mortar fire during 12 and 13 June.
+This pressure eventually forced No. 3 Platoon (Lieutenant David Wright) to withdraw from the eastern summit.